charles-river-analytics/cerulean/README.md

 ## Testing
 This project uses `pytest`.

-+  In the top-level directory, run `/opt/anaconda3/envs/proper-fm/bin/python -m pytest` to execute all tests.
++  In the top-level directory, run `/opt/anaconda3/envs/proper-fm/bin/python -m pytest --cov=models` to execute all tests and see statistics of test coverage.

 ## Documentation